TauferLab/ANACIN-X/README.md

 ## **Installation**

-**Important** Please read the instructions in this README in order.
+**Important**: Please read the instructions in this README in order.
 Effective use of this software is dependent on correct installation of all dependencies.
 Since there are a collection of dependencies, we provide tools for automating the process.
 So read through the instructions carefully.

 If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image ["Ubuntu20.04_Anacin-X"](https://use.jetstream-cloud.org/application/images/1056) and skip ahead to the subsection below about installing ANACIN-X.  Otherwise, continue reading here to ensure all dependencies are installed.